 If you’ve ever dealt with clothes or carpet moths, you’re familiar with the damage they cause.
 They’re attracted to animal fibers (wool, leather, fur, etc.), which spells trouble for wool rugs.
 Adult moths don’t eat rug material or clothing, but their larvae certainly do.
-Female moths lay fifty eggs at time, so a small infestation can rapidly turn into a very big problem.
+Female moths lay fifty eggs at a time, so a small infestation can rapidly turn into a very big problem.
 Larvae may feed on rugs for several months at a time.

 Suffice it to say, that sort of activity is devastating for rugs.
 Follow the tips listed below and banish moths from your home and your rugs.